Asian Stocks Rise On US Gains Ahead Of Key China Policy Meeting - UrduPoint

 "Therefore, Chinese leaders will likely pursue more measured and strategic interventions to support growth while maintaining their commitment to quality-driven development."

-Seoul, Taipei, Manila and Kuala Lumpur were up, while Singapore and Wellington were down, and Sydney and Jakarta were flat.
+Seoul, Mumbai, Manila and Kuala Lumpur were up, while Sydney, Wellington, Jakarta and Singapore were down.

 New York - Dow: UP 0.2 percent at 39,087.38 (close)